OlympusMonds/Convecterm/README.md

 3. ./convecterm

 ## TODO
+- Avoid getting into a steady-state:
+  - Add some plate velocities to the surface
-- Add temp-dependent conductivity, to give the plumes a chance.
+  - Add some variance to the basal heat condition